ashraffyi/Data-Engineering-Capstone-Project/README.md

 ### Step 1: Scope the Project and Gather Data
 The following datasets will be used:
 #### [JHU CSSE COVID-19 Dataset](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports_us)
-Provided By: Johns Hopkins University (JHU)
+Provided By: Johns Hopkins University (JHU) via GitRepo

 **Data Description**
 This table contains an aggregation of each USA State level data.